BlueBrain/nexus-forge/docs/source/interaction.rst

     """
    forge = KnowledgeGraphForge(configuration=config)

-See the `configuration documentation page section <https://nexus-forge.readthedocs.io/en/latest/configuration.html>`__ for a full list of forge configuration and see the `examples/notebooks/use-cases/` folder for more real world YAML examples.
+See the `configuration documentation page section <https://nexus-forge.readthedocs.io/en/latest/configuration.html>`__ for a full list of forge configuration and see the `examples/notebooks/use-cases/ <https://github.com/BlueBrain/nexus-forge/tree/master/examples/notebooks/use-cases>`__ folder for more real world YAML examples.

-|Binder_Init| to view the different use cases for creating forge configurations files.
+|Binder_Init| for more details about how to create forge configurations files.

 Resource
 --------